 Spectrometer slit size is one factor that determines the optical resolution of your spectral system, along with the dispersion of the diffraction grating and the number of detector pixels.
 Choosing a slit size involves trade-offs: Select a larger slit width to increase throughput, but at the expense of optical resolution.
 Or select a smaller slit for higher optical resolution, but decrease throughput.
 The optimum choice of slit size requires weighing those two consequences, and depends heavily on the application.

-The interchangeable slit design of most Ocean Insight spectrometers helps to eliminate design trade-offs, providing users with greater experiment flexibility.
+The interchangeable slit design of most Ocean Optics spectrometers helps to eliminate design trade-offs, providing users with greater experiment flexibility.
 For example, you can specify a narrow slit for high resolution in sharp-peak absorbance measurements, but then switch to a wider slit for high throughput in fluorescence and low-light measurements.